Last Updated: 08.23.2022 at 3:30 p.m.

-As of March 7, 2022, as announced by Mayor Eric Adams, the previous Key to NYC Pass program will be suspended.
 Businesses including indoor dining, indoor fitness (includes dance and other fitness studios), and indoor entertainment (includes theaters and performance venues) are no longer required by the City to check for proof of vaccination for entry.
-All other vaccine mandates, such as the private sector mandate, in New York City will remain in place at this time.
+The city has designated that cultural institutions can determine their own policies regarding masking and vaccination.

-Still mandated as of March 2022: Key to NYC Workplace Vaccination Requirement: All private-sector employers in NYC must see proof of employees’ first dose by December 27th and proof of a second dose by Thursday, February 10th (unless the employee got the single-shot Johnson & Johnson).
+Key to NYC Workplace Vaccination Requirement: All private-sector employers in NYC must see proof of vaccination from their employees.
 Those employers are required to sign and publicly post an affirmation that they’re complying with the mandate.
 Also included are rideshare drivers, people who rent space in a coworking office, and therapists who visit clients in their home.
 The City may fine employers $1,000+ for violations.
 Visit this City Vaccine Workplace Requirement webpage to learn more about complying with the mandate.
 Learn more about what employers need to know about the NYC Vaccine Mandate.

 For reference – Key to NYC requirements that were in effect August 2021 through March 2022:

-On September 6, Governor Kathy Hochul designated COVID-19 a highly contagious communicable disease that presents a serious risk of harm to the public health under New York State’s HERO Act, which requires all employers to implement workplace safety plans to prevent workplace infections.
-The NY HERO Act mandates extensive new workplace health and safety protections and workplace safety plans.
-Employers can adopt a model safety plan as crafted by the New York State Department of Labor, or develop their own safety plan in compliance with HERO Act standards.
+The New York HERO Act, which designated COVID-19 as an airborne infectious disease that presents a serious risk of harm to public health, is no longer in effect.
+Private sector employers are still required to have an Infectious Disease Exposure Prevention Plan (the “Plan”), but are no longer required to implement the Plan at this time.
+Employers can adopt a model safety plan as crafted by the New York State Department of Labor, or develop their own safety plan in compliance with the previous HERO Act standards.